jaehong21/jaehong21/README.md

   You can visit my blog (https://jaehong21.com) freely to look around.
 Also, I sometimes update my website. <br />
   Now I am 22 years old, and still have lots of time to learn and practice <br />
   I look forward to have many connections with other developers also. <br />

+  I am also doing my personal projects on https://gitea.jaehong21.com <br />
+  Which is self-hosted Git on my homeserver (with Kubernetes in Arch Linux)

   #### `$ cat ~/.jaehong21_history`